Perron's method for pathwise viscosity solutions: The Perron construction

 \section{The Perron construction}

 The proof of Theorem \ref{T:perrons} involves two main steps.
 First, it is clear from Definition \ref{D:weaksol} that the maximum of a finite number of sub-solutions is also a sub-solution, with a corresponding statement holding true for the minimum of a finite number of super-solutions.
-Lemma \ref{L:stability} is the generalization of this observation to infinite families.
+We generalize this observation to infinite families with the next result.

 \begin{lemma} Let $\mcl F$ be a family of sub- (resp. super-) solutions of \eqref{E:eq}.
 Define

 Assume that $U^*<\oo$ (resp. $U_*> -\oo$).
 Then $U^*$ (resp. $U_*$) is a sub- (resp. super-) solution of \eqref{E:eq}. \end{lemma}